mennohellinga/awda/README.md

 - [ ] clearly comment all py files
 - [ ] all py functions should provide descriptive output to STDOUT for diagnostic purposes
+- [ ] remove references to SGT course
 - [ ] update output description
 - [ ] `run_linux.sh` should move `LaTeX/master.pdf` to `awda.pdf`